demirelarda/demirelarda/README.md

 <h1 align="center">Hi there👋, I'm Arda</h1>
-<h3 align="center">I'm a software engineering student from Turkey.
-I'm working on Kotlin, also learning Flutter and NodeJS.
-I really enjoy developing mobile apps.</h3>
+<h3 align="center">I'm a software engineer at Crystalloids, working with Rituals as part of their data teams.
+I work primarily with Java, Python, and Google Cloud, and I enjoy developing mobile apps in my free time</h3>

 <h3 align="left">Connect with me:</h3>
 <p align="left">